ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 If `-` is encountered as an argument and `--` has not yet been parsed, then we will use `stdin` for our `FILE*` as described by the usage text.
-Otherwise we will attempt to open the current program argument using `fopen` and bail if we encounter an error.
+Otherwise we will attempt to open the current argument using `fopen` and bail if we encounter an error.

 The variable `fp` will be declared above `main` as: